IndrajeetPatil/IndrajeetPatil/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/indrajeet-patil-397865174/)

 I am passionate about software design and development, especially about minimizing software complexity and writing readable, maintainable, and performant code to ensure that business product development is reliable and sustainable.
 Formerly, I carried out research in social psychology and neuroscience for 10 years, and have extensive experience in data analysis, visualization, reporting, and communication.
-My research focused on the neural and psychological basis of moral decision-making (see [publications](https://sites.google.com/site/indrajeetspatilmorality/publications)).
+My research focused on the neural and psychological basis of ethical decision-making (see [publications](https://sites.google.com/site/indrajeetspatilmorality/publications)).

 ## Software development